owenhilyard/mojo/proposals/mojo-structured-async.md

-As you can see, entirely by accident, Mojo has solved one of the largest ergonomics issues with Rust async, that being the proliferation of `'static` bounds, entirely by accident.
+As you can see, entirely by accident, Mojo has solved one of the largest ergonomics issues with Rust async, that being the proliferation of `'static` bounds.
 With the introduction of linear types, simply making the `ChildTask` struct linear stops all of the issues that made this API impossible to do soundly in Rust.
 In fact, members of the Rust community have suggested adding linear types to Rust explicitly to solve this issue.
 All of the